sassoftware/quickstart-sas-viya-gcp/README.md

 The deployment takes between 1 and 2 hours, depending on the quantity of software licensed.
 For information about how to monitor the deployment, see ["Additional Deployment Details"](#deploydetails).

+<a name=deploydetails></a>
+## Additional Deployment Details

+<a name="useraccounts"></a>
+### User Accounts
+The *sasinstall* host operating system account is created during deployment.
+Use this account to log in via SSH to any of the machines.

+The *sasadmin* and *sasuser* SAS Viya user accounts are also created during deployment.
+These accounts exist in LDAP, and are the default user accounts for logging into SAS Viya.
+You cannot directly log onto the host operating system with these accounts.

+<a name="depmonitoring"></a>
+### Monitoring the Deployment
+To monitor your deployment:
+*  Log into the Ansible controller to monitor the deployment log messages in real time.

+\<Content under construction\>

+*  Check the components that are deployed from the Deployment Manager window.

+\<Content under construction\>

+*  Verify that you can log into SAS VIya from the load balancer IP address.

+\<Content under construction\>

+<a name=usage></a>
 ## Usage
 To connect to the SAS Viya login page:
 1. Log in to the GCP Console [here](https://console.cloud.google.com/).